 Scope of Work

-- For fulfillment of dialogue list (also called “as-broadcast script”), partners will deliver one Excel sheet (.xlsx) per viewable that has frame-accurate timing and accurate transcription of dialogue to the video provided.
+- For fulfillment of dialogue list, partners are required to use Netflix’s proprietary script authoring tool to create frame-accurate timing and accurate transcription of dialogue to the video provided.

-- Fulfillment will include one delivery to a preliminary (or locked) cut picture and update to final.
+- Fulfillment will include one delivery to a preliminary (or locked) cut picture and update to the final picture.
 Any additional versioning is subject to conform rate and will be at the Netflix representative’s discretion.

-- In the scripting authoring tool, partners will work against the most recent Production Locked Proxy or Final Proxy in order to fulfill request.
-Additional materials like Shooting Scripts, Show Guides, etc., may be available but are not required materials for fulfillment.
+- In the scripting authoring tool, partners will work against the most recent Production Locked Proxy or Final Proxy.
+Additional materials like Shooting Scripts may be available but are not required materials for fulfillment.

-- To be considered on-time, the partner must deliver initial transcription within two to five days of receipt of video.
+- To be considered on-time, the partner must deliver the initial transcription within the agreed SLA of receipt of video.
 Requests for delivery in less than the specific SLAs according to runtime will be subject to rush fee.

 - Specific SLAs are as follows with runtimes rounding up to next 30-minute interval:

 - 30 min TRT - 4 business days